modular-magician/terraform-provider-google-beta/website/docs/r/beyondcorp_app_gateway.html.markdown

 In addition to the arguments listed above, the following computed attributes are exported:

 * `id` - an identifier for the resource with format `projects/{{project}}/locations/{{region}}/appGateways/{{name}}`

-* `state` -
-  Represents the different states of a AppGateway.

 * `uri` -
   Server-defined URI for this resource.